VERNIERELoic/VERNIERELoic/README.md

 # 💫 About Me:
-I am currently working for IDEMIA as infrastructure engineer.
+I am currently working for IDEMIA as DevOps / infrastructure engineer.

 Based in Singapore 📍